VladimirShestakov/merge-change/README.md

 By default, merge works for "plain objects".
 Values of other types are replaced, but you can **customize merging** between specific types.
 Also, you can use **declarative operations** to specific merge like `unset`, `leave`, `push` and other.
-For example to remove some properties of object, to replace "plain objects", to concat arrays...
+For example to remove some properties of object, to replace "plain objects", to concat arrays.
+Calculating diffs between two values.

 ## Install